 When you apply for credit, lenders usually order your credit report and FICO® Score.
 Your FICO® Score is calculated by a mathematical equation that evaluates many types of information in your credit report at the time the request is made.
-By comparing this information to the patterns in millions of past credit reports, your FICO® Score provides lenders a consistent and reliable indication of your future credit risk.
+By comparing this information to the patterns in millions of past credit reports, your FICO® Score provides lenders a consistent and reliable indication of your credit risk.

 FICO® Scores most often fall within a 300-850 score range1.
 Higher scores are considered lower risk, which can mean a lower interest rate for you, potentially saving you thousands of dollars per year in interest payments.

 When a lender receives your FICO® Score, up to five “key factors” are also delivered.
 These key factors are the top reasons that your score wasn’t higher.
 Addressing some or all of these reasons can help you increase your score over time so that you are in a better position to qualify for credit or better terms in the future.
 For more information on some of the more common score factors, read our FICO® Score Factors Guide.

 Each lender has its own standards for approving credit applications, including the level of risk it finds acceptable for a given credit product.
 There is no single “minimum score” used by all lenders.
 If you focus on keeping your FICO® Score in the mid 700’s or higher, you likely will qualify for the most favorable credit products and terms.

 A high FICO® Score can be achieved by: